The “D” In DBT

 - Emotion Regulation Skills

-- Interpersonal effectiveness skills
+- Interpersonal Effectiveness Skills

-- Middle Path skills.
+- Middle Path Skills

-Mindfulness Skills are considered core skills in DBT because they help individuals develop their ability to control their attention which is a skill that is needed before they can learn to regulate their emotions.
-In this skills module, the primary goal is to help clients learn to participate fully in their lives while being non-judgmental, staying one-mindful, and focusing on being effective in moving towards their long-term life goals.
+Mindfulness Skills are considered core skills in individual DBT therapy because they help develop their ability to control their attention which is a skill that is needed before they can learn to regulate their emotions.
+In this DBT skills module, the primary goal is to help clients learn to participate fully in their lives while being non-judgmental, staying one-mindful, and focusing on being effective in moving towards their long-term life goals.

 Distress Tolerance Skills

 Distress Tolerance Skills are taught so that clients can learn to cope with periods of intense emotions and stress without behaving in a way that would make the situation or problems worse.
 These DBT skills provide clients a more effective way of managing crisis situations by means of distraction, improving the moment, and self-soothing.
 Distress tolerance skills for chronic problems and stressors help the individuals in DBT therapy to learn to accept reality by practicing the skills of radical acceptance, willingness and turning the mind.